magentaqin/hello-algo/en/docs/chapter_computational_complexity/performance_evaluation.md

 - "Time and space resources" correspond to <u>time complexity</u> and <u>space complexity</u>, respectively.
 - "As the size of input data increases" means that complexity reflects the relationship between algorithm efficiency and the volume of input data.
-- "The trend of growth in time and space" indicates that complexity analysis focuses not on the specific values of runtime or space occupied, but on the "rate" at which time or space increases.
+- "The trend of growth in time and space" indicates that complexity analysis focuses not on the specific values of runtime or space occupied, but on the "speed" of the growth of time or space.

-**Complexity analysis overcomes the disadvantages of actual testing methods**, reflected in the following aspects:
+**Complexity analysis overcomes the disadvantages of actual testing methods**, which is reflected in the following aspects:

 - It does not require actually running the code, making it more environmentally friendly and energy efficient.
 - It is independent of the testing environment and applicable to all operating platforms.